Rebecca Bradley: Early law career

-Supreme Court
+Wisconsin Supreme Court

 2015 appointment

 In May 2015, Walker elevated Bradley to the Wisconsin Court of Appeals to fill a vacancy caused by the death of Judge Ralph Adam Fine.
-After the death of Justice N. Patrick Crooks in 2015, Bradley was appointed by Governor Walker to serve as a justice of the Wisconsin Supreme Court for the remainder of Crooks' term.
+After the death of Justice N. Patrick Crooks in 2015, Bradley was appointed by Walker to serve as a justice of the Wisconsin Supreme Court for the remainder of Crooks' term.

+Elections

-2016 Supreme Court election
+2016

-After Crooks' death, Bradley, JoAnne Kloppenburg (who narrowly lost a race for the Wisconsin Supreme Court in 2011), and Martin Joseph "Joe" Donald each announced their candidacy for the seat in the 2016 election.
+After Crooks' death, Bradley, JoAnne Kloppenburg (who narrowly lost a race for the Wisconsin Supreme Court in 2011), and Joe Donald each announced their candidacy for the seat in the 2016 election.
 In the February 16 primary, Bradley edged Kloppenburg 44.7–43.2%, moving the two of them on to the general election in an even race.

-Bradley's homophobic writings that she wrote in the Marquette University student newspaper in 1992 while an undergraduate stirred controversy during the race.
+Bradley's homophobic writings as an undergraduate, published in 1992 in Marquette University's student newspaper, stirred controversy during the race.
 She had written letters to the editor and a column for the Marquette Tribune, in which she stated she held no sympathy for AIDS patients because they were "degenerates" who had effectively chosen to kill themselves.
-She also referred to gays as "queers".
-She called the plurality of Americans who voted for Clinton "either totally stupid or entirely evil".
+She also referred to gay people as "queers".
+She called Americans who voted for Bill Clinton "either totally stupid or entirely evil".
 She blasted supporters of abortion as murderers, and compared abortion to the Holocaust and slavery.
-She attacked feminists as "angry, militant, man-hating lesbians who abhor the traditional family" and defended Camille Paglia, who had written in a 1991 column that "women who get drunk at frat parties are 'fools' and women who go upstairs with frat brothers are 'idiots'."
-Bradley wrote that Paglia had "legitimately suggested that women play a role in date rape."
-Bradley apologized for her student writings in 2016, shortly after they had stirred controversy.
+She attacked feminists as "angry, militant, man-hating lesbians who abhor the traditional family" and defended Camille Paglia, who had written in a 1991 column that "A girl who lets herself get dead drunk at a fraternity party is a fool.
+A girl who goes upstairs alone with a brother at a fraternity party is an idiot."
+Bradley wrote that Paglia had "legitimately suggested that women play a role in date rape".
+Bradley apologized for her student writings in 2016, shortly after the controversy arose.

 Pre-election polls showed Bradley with a slight lead, but with a significant portion of the electorate still undecided.
 She was projected as the winner by a 53–47% margin on election night, and she quoted Winston Churchill at the end of her victory speech: "There is nothing more exhilarating than being shot at without result."

+2026

+On April 5, 2025, Bradley announced that she planned to seek re-election to the court in 2026.
+On August 29, 2025, after months of speculation due to nonexistent fundraising, Bradley announced that she has reversed her previous decision and would no longer seek reelection.

 Tenure

-In June 2019, Bradley wrote the majority opinion for the Wisconsin Supreme Court where the conservatives on the court upheld a series of laws that the Republican-led Wisconsin legislature and Republican Governor Scott Walker passed during a lame-duck session in order to limit the powers of the incoming Democratic Governor (Tony Evers) and Attorney General (Josh Kaul).
+In June 2019, Bradley wrote the majority opinion for the Wisconsin Supreme Court when conservatives on the court upheld a series of laws, passed by the Republican-led Wisconsin legislature and Republican Governor Scott Walker during a lame-duck session, limiting the powers of the incoming Democratic Governor (Tony Evers) and Attorney General (Josh Kaul).